DTOcean/dtocean-app/README.md

 [DTOcean Development: Change Management][3]

-## Licences
+## Licenses

 ### Software

 DTOcean is open source software.
-Please see the LICENCE.txt file for the full text of the software licence.
+Please see the LICENSE.txt file for the full text of the software licence.

 ### Icons